evison/Sentires/README.md

 https://github.com/lileipisces/Sentires-Guide
 ```

-In this guide, the toolkit was used to generate natural language expalantions for personalized recommendation [7].
+In this guide, the toolkit was used to generate natural language expalantions for personalized recommendation [7,10], generate counterfactual explanations [12] and create explanation ranking dataset [11].

 ## References
 ```